unconst/fff/README.md

         project: $CLUSTER # Special arg is filled with the cluster name
         run_group: $NAME # Special arg is filled using the machine name.
         name: $NAME

+    # Optionally add more machines below this point
+    # M2
+    # ...
 ```